aleetreny/Development/gravity-simulator/README.md

 ## Abstract

-**Gravity Lens Simulator** is a high-performance, interactive web application that visualizes the behavior of particles under intense gravitational fields.
-Built with **React 19**, **TypeScript**, and the **HTML5 Canvas API**, it combines Newtonian orbital mechanics with an artistic approximation of gravitational lensing to create a visually striking and interactive "spacetime sandbox."
+Gravity Lens Simulator is a high-performance, interactive web application that visualizes the behavior of particles under intense gravitational fields.
+Built with React 19, TypeScript, and the HTML5 Canvas API, it combines Newtonian orbital mechanics with an artistic approximation of gravitational lensing to create a visually striking and interactive "spacetime sandbox."

-This project prioritizes **frame rate (60 FPS)**, **interactivity**, and **stable orbital mechanics** over the strict tensor calculus required for General Relativity simulations.
+This project prioritizes frame rate (60 FPS), interactivity, and stable orbital mechanics over the strict tensor calculus required for General Relativity simulations.

 ---

 ## Physics Engine: Newtonian Mechanics

 To ensure a smooth simulation where particles can orbit stably for long periods (creating satisfying "spirograph" patterns), the engine utilizes classical mechanics rather than General Relativity.

 ### 1. The Gravity Model
-We use **Newton's Law of Universal Gravitation** with a softened core to prevent numerical singularities:
+We use Newton's Law of Universal Gravitation with a softened core to prevent numerical singularities:

 $$\vec{F} = G \frac{M \cdot m}{r^2} \hat{r}$$

-* **Why Newton?** In General Relativity (Schwarzschild metric), stable orbits only exist outside the ISCO ($3 \times$ Schwarzschild Radius).
+* **Why Newton?** In General Relativity (Schwarzschild metric), stable orbits only exist outside the ISCO (3x Schwarzschild Radius).
 Any particle crossing that limit spirals inward immediately.
 While physically correct, this makes for a frustrating "game" experience where particles die too quickly.
 * **The "Fun" Factor:** Newtonian gravity allows for stable elliptical orbits at any distance, permitting users to create complex swarms of particles that remain on screen.

 ### 2. Numerical Integration (Semi-Implicit Euler)
-The simulation advances time using the **Semi-Implicit Euler** method (also known as Symplectic Euler).
+The simulation advances time using the Semi-Implicit Euler method (also known as Symplectic Euler).

 * **Step 1 (Velocity):** $\vec{v}_{t+1} = \vec{v}_t + \vec{a}(\vec{r}_t) \cdot \Delta t$
 * **Step 2 (Position):** $\vec{r}_{t+1} = \vec{r}_t + \vec{v}_{t+1} \cdot \Delta t$

-**Trade-off:** While less precise than *Runge-Kutta 4 (RK4)* or *Velocity Verlet* regarding energy conservation over hours of simulation, Symplectic Euler is exceptionally fast and stable enough for real-time visual usage.
+**Trade-off:** While less precise than Runge-Kutta 4 (RK4) or Velocity Verlet regarding energy conservation over hours of simulation, Symplectic Euler is exceptionally fast and stable enough for real-time visual usage.

 ---

 ## Rendering Engine: Artistic Lensing

 Real-time ray-tracing of curved spacetime is computationally prohibitive for a browser-based 2D Canvas application.
-Instead, we use a **geometric vertex displacement** technique to approximate the *look* of gravitational lensing.
+Instead, we use a geometric vertex displacement technique to approximate the look of gravitational lensing.

 ### The Algorithm
 Instead of calculating the actual bending of light rays ($\alpha \approx 4GM/c^2b$), the grid background is distorted using a radial interpolation function: